BurpTech/burp-dimmer/MANUAL.md

 Once the configuration has been retrieved it will be applied and the device will change to Normal mode.

 If the WPS Config mode times out (after N seconds) the device will return to the previous mode (one of Normal, Access Point or Off).

+NB.
+WPS Config mode blocks the operation of the device, so it will not be possible to do anything else with it until it completes or times out.

 ### Off